anandthakker/anandthakker.github.io/contents/about/index.md

 Depending on the year or season, I'm either a **software developer**, a high school **math and CS teacher**, or some combination of the two.
-Regardless of the year or season, I'm eager to wander the world, play with new ideas, and make cool stuff.
+Regardless of the year or season, I'm eager to wander the world, play with new ideas, make cool stuff, and try to do some good.

 ####Current status:
 Traveling until Spring 2015.
 Possibly available for small projects.